Advisory Appointment Committees (AACs) and College

 post has been advertised.

-Once a College Assessor has been identified for the AAC,
+Once a College Assessor has been identified to attend

 via the workforce helpdesk

-College to send Assessors the appropriate paperwork in advance of
+enables the College to send assessors the appropriate paperwork in

 How to find a College Assessor